-A summary of the proposed matching framework can be found in figure 5.
-Similar to our earlier algorithm described in [23], local interest point groups are being considered for matching such that spatial constraints will be considered over a local neighbourhood.
-To form these groups, we only consider pairs of interest points with a distance $\delta$ below a threshold $\tau{\delta}$ , such that the pairs of correspondences considered in our framework are all within a local neighbourhood.
+A summary of the proposed matching framework can be found in Fig. 5.
+Similar to our earlier algorithm described in [23], local interest point groups are being considered for matching such that spatial constraints will be considered over a local neighborhood.
+To form these groups, we only consider pairs of interest points with a distance δ below a threshold τ{δ} , such that the pairs of correspondences considered in our framework are all within a local neighborhood.

-To find robust correspondences between two images X and Y, polar matching is performed across all $S_o$ scales.
-Interest point pairs with maximum correlation scores larger than a threshold $\tau_c$ are considered as candidate correspondences.
-We consider $S_o = 2^{(-1,-0.5,0,0.5,1)}$ , such that the sampled scales are logarithmically uniform.
+To find robust correspondences between two images X and Y, polar matching is performed across all S_o scales.
+Interest point pairs with maximum correlation scores larger than a threshold τ_c are considered as candidate correspondences.
+We consider $S_o = 2^{(-1,-0.5,0,0.5,1)}$, such that the sampled scales are logarithmically uniform.
 Local interest-point groups are then formed from the candidate correspondences.
 For each candidate correspondence, the interpolated correlation map $\nu{u,p}(R,s)$ is formed.
-The scales are interpolated to $S_f = 2^{(-1,-0.75...0.75,1)}$ using bicubic interpolation, such that the correlation map is a $48\times 9$ matrix, where R is the relative orientation and s is the change in scale between two features $f_u$ and $f_p$ .
+The scales are interpolated to $S_f = 2^{(-1,-0.75,...,0.75,1)}$ using bicubic interpolation, such that the correlation map is a 48 × 9 matrix, where R is the relative